Tensions simmer between Hong Kong police and protesters after day of violence, 72 injured

 HONG KONG: Hong Kong riot police and protesters braced early on Thursday (Jun 13) for possible further clashes across the city's financial district after a day of violence over an extradition bill that would allow people to be sent to mainland China for trial.

-As of 10.00pm on Wednesday evening, 72 people had been hospitalised, including two classed as serious, according to the Hong Kong Hospital Authority.
+As of 10pm on Wednesday evening, 72 people had been hospitalised, including two classified as serious, according to the Hong Kong Hospital Authority.

+READ: Explainer: Why proposed changes to Hong Kong's extradition law are fueling protests

+READ: Hong Kong police fire tear gas, rubber bullets as clashes with protesters break out

 An uneasy calm had settled over the city after police fired rubber bullets, tear gas and pepper spray in a series of skirmishes to clear demonstrators from the city's legislature.